lpolish/genko-admin-backend/README.md

 6. **Access the application**
    - Navigate to [http://localhost:3000/login](http://localhost:3000/login)
-   - Log in with the admin credentials from step 4
+   - Log in with the admin credentials above
    - Access the dashboard at [http://localhost:3000/dashboard](http://localhost:3000/dashboard)

 ## Available Scripts